nasccped/kojamp/USAGE.md

 > [!IMPORTANT]
 >
 > The directory shouldn't have a `src`, `out` dirs or a `Kojamp.toml`
 > file.
-These components are mandatory to the program build and run.
+These components are created whithin the program logic.
 > Otherwise, the process will fail and the program will print an
 > error message.